How to use this guide

 Control systems exist to “control” the input/output and the field controller layer.

-Depending on the type of control system you have you different device types.
+Depending on the type of control system you have a couple of different device types.

 However, there are some common “pieces” that you can expect to find: